 Squash was introduced to the menu of sporting codes contested during the Commonwealth Games in 1998, since when New Zealand has developed a proud record of success.
 Medals are available for men's and women's singles and doubles, as well as mixed doubles.
-The next Commonwealth Games are to be held in Glasgow, Scotland, in 2014.
+The next Commonwealth Games are to be held in Gold Coast, Australia, in 2018.

 For historical information and records please click here.

 Other historical information including teams etc. can be found below:

 The 2018 Commonwealth Games will be held at Gold Coast City, in the southeast of the Australian state of Queensland from 4-15 April 2018.
 This will be the 5th time that Australia has hosted the Games, the others being – 1938 Sydney, 1962 Perth, 1982 Brisbane and 2006 Melbourne.

 The team selected by NZOC to travel to the Games in 2018 will be announced closer to the time.